The Center for Health and Human Services

 The Center for Health and Human Services (CHHS), founded by the Adams Chair of Excellence in Health Care Services in 1993, collaborates with public agencies, private for- and not-for-profit organizations, and MTSU faculty and students to improve the health and well-being of Tennesseans and that of our nation.
 Since 2001, CHHS and the Adams Chair have received $7.9 million in grants and contracts to conduct or facilitate research, communications, education, and training across the spectrum of public health issues of importance to Tennessee and at the national level.
 From 1993-2015 the CHHS and the Adams Chair worked jointly to implement projects ranging in duration from several months to more than a decade.
 As of late 2015, the CHHS operates as an independent center, though continues a collaborative relationship with the Adams Chair.

-The Center for Health and Human Services will improve the health and well-being of Tennesseans.
+The MTSU Center for Health and Human Services will improve the health and well-being of Tennesseans, and through multi-state partnerships, will impact health nationally.

 The Center for Health and Human Services, through collaborative affiliations and partnerships, facilitates projects, programs, and research activities in public health issues of importance to Tennessee and to that of the nation, consistent with the mission and purpose of MTSU.
 Through collaboration with the Adams Chair of Excellence in Health Care Services, CHHS supports efforts to initiate and strengthen academic programs in health and human services to support workforce development and promote healthy communities.